Theory of Operation

 Flash Read Pipeline Diagram

 For commands with dummy cycles, the SPI Device IP can be configured to insert a 2-stage pipeline into the return path to enable higher clock rates.
 The high-speed read pipeline is of particular interest to Passthrough mode, as it moves the delay from the SPI Device IP to the Host to another cycle, relaxing the timing requirement.
-To use the high-speed read pipeline for Passthrough operation, the SPI Device IP would need to be configured to intercept SFDP reads and advertise 2 additional dummy cycles beyond that specified by the downstream SPI flash.
-The ‘CMD_INFO’ table should have its dummy cycle field programmed for the same number of dummy cycles as the downstream SPI flash.
+To use the high-speed read pipeline for Passthrough operation, the SPI Device IP should be configured to intercept SFDP reads and advertise 2 more dummy cycles than specified by the downstream SPI flash.
+The command information entry (‘CMD_INFO’) should have the same number of dummy cycles as the downstream SPI flash.

 The high-speed read pipeline can be configured for either full-cycle or half-cycle sampling.
 With full-cycle sampling, the first stage samples the read data from the downstream SPI flash a full cycle after it shifts data out (with launching and sampling edges being the same direction).
 With half-cycle sampling, a “zeroth” stage samples the read data from the downstream SPI flash half a cycle after it shifts data out (with launching and sampling edges being opposite).
 Full-cycle sampling is available to provide the longest period possible for the longer read path of Host -> SPI Device -> SPI Flash -> SPI Device.
 However, half-cycle sampling is available if hold time requirements cannot be met for full-cycle sampling.